romilimtiaz/Urdu-AI-News-Video-Generator/README.md

 4️⃣ Verify Installation
 ollama run llama3.1 "Write a short Urdu headline about artificial intelligence."

-If you get a valid Urdu response, Ollama is ready.
 ### Python Dependencies
 Install all required packages:
 ```bash